How to open an .evtx file (5 methods, no install required)

 EvtxECmd.exe -d "C:\triage\winevt\Logs" --csv out --csvf all.csv --maps "C:\Tools\EvtxECmd\Maps"

-Good for: bulk parse of multi-file collections, importing to a SIEM or notebook, cross-platform analyst workflow.
+Right for bulk parse of multi-file collections, importing to a SIEM or notebook, cross-platform analyst workflow.
 EvtxECmd is the right answer for almost every "parse this offline" task.
+Pair it with KAPE's EventLogs target and you have a one-command engagement.

 When the file needs to feed a Python pipeline, python-evtx is the pure-Python parser.